shathahalim/Hotel-Analysis-using-Power-BI/README.md

-# Hotel Performance Analysis – Power BI
+# Hotel Performance & Customer Behavior Analysis

-## Project Overview
+## Overview

-This project analyzes hotel performance data using Power BI to identify revenue trends, booking patterns, customer behavior, and key performance indicators.
+This project analyzes hotel booking and customer data using Microsoft Power BI to identify performance trends, customer behavior, market segments, booking channels, and cancellation patterns.

+The goal is to transform raw data into actionable insights that support data-driven business and marketing decisions.

 ## Tools